yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

     ```

 2. Save the following code into file called `helloworld_bentoml.py`.
 This code will train
-  an iris classifier model and then archive it with BentoML:
+  a classifier model with iris dataset and then save it to local disk with BentoML:

     ```python
     from sklearn import svm
     from sklearn import datasets

-    # import the class we create from previous step
+    # import the class from the file we created from previous step
     from iris_classifier import IrisCLassifier

     if __name__ == "__main__":